Presbyterian Church of Aotearoa New Zealand: Social involvement

 The Presbyterian Social Services Association (PSSA) – subsequently known as "Support" – began operating in the early 20th century.

 Issues and controversies

 Abuse allegations

-In October 2022, Presbyterian Support Otago's chief executive Jo O'Neill acknowledged during the Royal Commission of Inquiry into Abuse in Care that at least six historical cases of abuse had occurred at its Glendining Presbyterian Children's Homes in Andersons Bay in Dunedin.
+In October 2022, Presbyterian Support Otago's (PSO) chief executive, Jo O'Neill, acknowledged during the Royal Commission of Inquiry into Abuse in Care that at least six historical cases of abuse had occurred at its Glendining Presbyterian Children's Homes in Andersons Bay in Dunedin.
 O'Neill also testified that records about children housed under PSO's care had been deliberately destroyed by an alleged paedophile ring between 2017 and 2018.
 O'Neill also apologised to abuse survivors.
 In response to O'Neill's testimony, the Presbyterian Church of Aotearoa New Zealand launched an inquiry into an alleged pedophile ring operating within Dunedin's Presbyterian community.
 On 5 November, the Presbyterian Church confirmed that it had appointed a King's Counsel to investigate the paedophile ring allegations.

+In September 2023, the Otago Daily Times reported that the Presbyterian Church's general assembly moderator, Right Rev Hamish Galloway, had declined to compensate a sexual abuse survivor known as "Anna" because the Presbyterian Support Services Association (PSSA) was a separate organisation from the Presbyterian Church of Aotearoa New Zealand.
+During her childhood, Anna had been raped, drugged, and trafficked among a paedophile ring of PSSA members in Southland, Otago, and Christchurch.
+Anna has asserted that the two organisations were linked and criticised the Church for its perceived unwillingness to take responsibility for the wrongs committed by its support organisations.
+Network of Survivors in Faith-based Institutions spokeswoman Liz Tonks criticised the Presbyterian Church's abuse redress process.